 Most notably, Rice won’t have nearly as rigorous of a nonconference schedule as they did in 2019.
 Their 2019 opponents included Army, Wake Forest, Texas and Big 12 runner up Baylor.
 2020 Features Houston, Army, LSU and Lamar.
 Swapping out two Power 5 teams for a cross-town rival and an FCS squad is huge, particularly in the context of postseason expectations.
 All four teams could be breaking in brand new starting quarterbacks.
 The best part?
 All four games are in Houston.

 On the Conference-USA front, things set up extremely well.
 Rice gets to of their presumably tougher opponents right out of the gate, Marshall and UAB.
 After the Week 7 bye, Rice only plays two teams who finished better than .500 last season, Southern Miss and Lousiana Tech.
 The Rice defense, which returns the vast majority of its contributors, held both of those explosive offenses at bay.

 Three of the other four games after the bye are at home, the other is against a North Texas team replacing Mason Fine and a large chunk of their coaching staff.

 It’s early, but this doesn’t look like a murder’s row.
-For the most part, the 2020 Rice football schedule looks very manageable.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+For the most part, the 2020 Rice football schedule looks very manageable.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.